 Darryl Praul, D.V.M.
 Veterinarian and owner

 Dr. Praul graduated from Cornell Veterinary School in 1996 and is the co-owner of Windsor Veterinary Clinic, moving to Maine with his wife in 1999.
 He went to Penn State for his undergraduate study and participated in Semester at Sea, a study abroad experience where he got to travel around the world.
 He very much enjoys spending time and traveling with his wife and 3 children.
 Dr. Praul also feels strongly about businesses being an asset to their community, supporting various youth sporting and academic programs, churches, and food banks, among others.
-Professionally, his interests include soft tissue surgery, challenging medical cases, and exotic pets.
+Professionally, his interests include soft tissue surgery and challenging medical cases.

 Dale Turner, Hospital Manager, Licensed Veterinary Technician

 I have been with the Windsor Veterinary Clinic since 1998.
 My love for animals has always been a part of my life for as long as I can remember.
 I attended the University of Maine at Orono and earned a degree in Animal Veterinary Science.
 I have a few animals of my own, 3 cats and 4 dogs.

 Betty Pierce, Veterinary Assistant